llcain/helloworld/README.md

 Project Name

-Customer Inventory App
+# 🚀 Customer Inventory App

-Project Description
+## 📝 Project Description

-The Customer Inventory Application help me keep track of my customer's information (first and last name, and phone number) and items they purchased.
-I may add the costs($) of their item(s)
+The **Customer Inventory App** helps track and manage customer data, including:

+- First and last names
+- Phone numbers
+- Purchased items
+- Optional: cost of each item

+The app uses a modern tech stack with a Vue-based frontend and a serverless AWS backend.

 Installation Option